 Esther van der Sande

-Esther van der Sande is a somatic neuro-psychotherapist (MA), EMDR therapist, trauma therapist, yoga therapist, TCTSY-facilitator and a faculty member at the Center for Trauma and Embodiment at JRI Boston and trainer & supervisor of the Certification Program of TCTSY.
+Esther van der Sande is a somatic neuro-psychotherapist (MA), EMDR therapist, trauma therapist, Yoga Therapist, TCTSY-facilitator and a faculty member at The Center for Trauma and Embodiment at JRI Boston and trainer & supervisor of the Certification Program of TCTSY.

-Esther is also the founder of Trauma-Sensitive Yoga Nederland
+Esther is also the founder of Trauma-Sensitive Yoga Nederland.

 Esther has a love for working with people suffering from complex and developmental trauma.
-She uses trauma-informed and trauma-sensitive practices as well as talking therapy integrated with movement.
+She uses trauma-informed and trauma-sensitive practices, as well as talking therapy integrated with movement.
 She has had her private practice for over 20 years, incorporating physical aspects and movement into her sessions.

 Esther has lectured at the Australian College for Applied Psychology (ACAP) as an academic teacher.
-She is a Certified Yoga and Mindfulness Facilitator, and specialises in critical interventions.
+She is a Certified Yoga and Mindfulness Facilitator and specialises in critical interventions.

-Esther has studied the unconscious in group dynamics, using the model of Transactional Analysis (TA) and she he has worked for community centres as a Psychoanalytic Psychotherapist.
+Esther has studied the unconscious in group dynamics, using the model of Transactional Analysis (TA) and she has worked for community centres as a Psychoanalytic Psychotherapist.

 Trauma-Sensitive Yoga and Yoga Therapy is the perfect combination to find a home in the body and to feel safe and nurtured.

-At the Trauma Informed Yoga Therapy module, Esther’s caring and sensitive teachings include how to recognise and respect your client’s traumas, tools for referral, guided movement and breathing practices and safety protocols necessary for your work as a yoga therapist.
+At the Trauma-Informed Yoga Therapy module, Esther’s caring and sensitive teachings include how to recognise and respect your client’s traumas, tools for referral, guided movement and breathing practices and safety protocols necessary for your work as a yoga therapist.